 One of the best places to stay at Little Andaman

 Inside your Andaman Island hut

-In Hut Bay village, if we can call that place a village, there is a little market with fruits and vegetables, some local dhaba and pretty well stocked shop and even beer’n’wine shop nearby.
-However, count on nothing and bring maximum of things you may need with you.
+In Hut Bay village, if we can call that place a village, there is a little market with fruits and vegetables, some local dhaba and pretty well-stocked shop and even beer’n’wine shop nearby.
+However, count on nothing and bring the maximum of things you may need with you.

 Your accommodation will provide you with decent food 3x time a day.
-Prices are very reasonable and still food bill will be higher than accommodation.
-No surprise if accommodation is so cheap.
+Prices are very reasonable and still the food bill will be higher than the accommodation's bill.
+No surprise if the accommodation is so cheap.
 We stayed at Rainbow resort and food was very good, given the remoteness of the island.
 Coconut fish is the one to recommend.